Highlights. Americans are among the fastest adopters of digital commerce; 84.3% of the U.S. population shops online at least once per year.

 Statistics indicate that shopping habits inform spending.

-- 43% of women and 32% of men regularly shop third-party online marketplaces.
+- 43% of women and 32% of men regularly shop on third-party online marketplaces.

 - 35% of women prefer to purchase items online as opposed to in person.